Rectangle Body Shape: Complete Style Guide

 How can I create curves with a rectangle figure?

-What is the difference between rectangle and hourglass body shape?
+What is the difference between a rectangle and hourglass body shape?

 Is rectangle the most common body shape?